KFearsoff/nix-drama-explained/README.md

 Anduril **is not** forbidden to contribute to Nix.
 People take issue with Anduril **sponsoring the main Nix community event**.
 This sponsorship isn't the same as just donating money.
 The sponsors of the main community event are understood to be very close to values of the project.
 Anduril, a military tech company, **does not** represent the values of the project.

+Unlike donation or contribution, being a sponsor comes with many strings attached.
+Sponsors are commonly given a special shoutout: that would make NixCon **advertise and endorce Anduril**.
+Anduril is not only a commercial company, it's also very controversial: it contracts for the US Military, and it also develops software to prevent people from crossing US-Mexican border.
+This is a very political and controversial business to have, and NixCon directly associating itself with Anduril sponsorship means that the project supports the values of Anduril.

 This tweet is an attempt at sabotaging the discussion, as it purposefully misses the point.

 > The CCC VOC (video operation centre) threatened to pull out of NixCon 2023 at the last minute over the Anduril sponsorship and effectively prevent the conference operating, and the NixOS Foundation lost a huge amount of good will over their management of this incident.
 The sponsorship was dropped after such intense public pressure as well as to mitigate potential contract risks with the university hosting it (due to zivilklausel).